 Originally from São Paulo, Brazil, of Italian-Brazilian origin, Founder, and Artistic Director, PAULO FAUSTINI has performed throughout the United States, Europe, and South America as a classical vocal artist in recitals, concerts, ensembles, operatic productions, churches and vocal, choral music workshops.
 As a member of The Westminster Choir, he performed with world leading orchestras such as the New York Philharmonic, Philadelphia, National Symphony, Gewandhaus of Leipzig, and worked with conductors such as Bernstein, Abbado, Muti, Masur, Mehta.
 He was a contracted professional singer for The New York Choral Artists and performed at Lincoln Center, Carnegie Hall, and famous churches in the tri-state area.
 He was a singing participant of the Spoleto Festivals U.S.A. and Spoleto, Italy, for 13 summers, in many operatic productions of composer and director Gian Carlo Menotti.
-He has also performed with ensembles such as Fuma Sacra, Piffaro, as well as the Opera Company of Philadelphia, Berkshire Opera, The Philadelphia Singers at the Academy of Music and at the Kimmel Center for the Performing Arts, and has worked and performed with CHANTICLEER at their Sonoma Choral Workshop in California.
+He has also performed with ensembles such as Fuma Sacra, Piffaro, as well as the Opera Company of Philadelphia, Berkshire Opera, The Philadelphia Singers at the Academy of Music and at the Kimmel Center for the Performing Arts, and has worked and performed with CHANTICLEER at their Sonoma Choral Workshop in California, and recently appeared as tenor soloist under King’s College Stephen Cleobury with Zenobia Musica’s performance of Monteverdi’s “Selva Morale e Spirituale” in Madrid, Spain.
 He has held positions of Choir Director and Music Director at the Unitarian Churches of Summit, New Jersey, and Center City, Philadelphia, as well as soloist and section leader at St. Martin-in-the-Fields Episcopal Church in Chestnut Hill, Philadelphia.

 An avid Art Song specialist, PAULO‘s recent recitals include works of Ravel, Mozart, Poulenc, Villa-Lobos, Braga, Henrique at the Umbrian Serenades Art Song Series at Casa Menotti and at the Gian Carlo Menotti Theater in Spoleto, Italy, in collaboration with pianist, Laura Ward of LYRICFEST; Dowland, Seiber, Carulli, Schubert, Schumann, and Brazilian Songs at The Academy of Vocal Arts in Philadelphia and for the Music & Arts series at Westminster Presbyterian Church, in Pittsburgh, in collaboration with mezzo-soprano Suzanne DuPlantis of LYRICFEST, and guitarist, Allen Krantz; works of Purcell, Beethoven, Brahms, Wolf, Ravel, Poulenc, and Brazilian Folk Songs, at The Philadelphia Orchestra Musical Cocktails Club in Chestnut Hill, Philadelphia; Church of St. Martin’s in the Fields performing Schumann‘s Opus 90, Op.
 48 Dichterliebe, Ravel’s Cinq Mélodies Populaires Grecques, and Brazilian Folk Songs.